Python NumPy delete() Function

-In this article, I will explain how to use NumPy delete() function to return a new array with the specified subarray deleted from the input array.
+In this article, I will explain how to use the NumPy delete() function to return a new array with the specified subarray deleted from the input array.
 If the axis parameter is not used then the input array is flattened.

-1. Quick Examples of Python NumPy delete() Function
+1. Quick Examples of NumPy delete() Function

 If you are in a hurry, below are some quick examples of how to use Python NumPy delete() function.